 getting your recommended daily amount – about 50 grams per day.

-fluids, most importantly water, is crucial!
+fluids, most importantly water, is crucial in nutrition for runners!
 It is also good to be

 drinking something that contains electrolytes – the necessary ions that